-1.4.1.1 For DSA certified buildings, original construction documents bear the stamp and signature of the responsible design professional and the DSA indentification stamp.

-1.4.1.2 For nonconforming buildings, original construction documents bear the stamp and signature of the responsible design professional and the approval stamp of the local authority having jurisdiction (AHJ).
-If applying an approval stamp was not the practice of the local AHJ, equivalent evidence of plan approval or permit issuance will be accepted, such as an approval letter, etc.

-1.4.2 The term "design drawings" used in the American Society of Civil Engineers Standard 41: Seismic Evaluation and Retrofit of Existing Buildings (ASCE 41) shall be understood to be the same as "original construction drawings" as defined in Section 1.4.1 above.
-ASCE 41 frequently uses "design drawings" in its data collection requirements.

-1.4.3 As required by CEBC Section 319.2, when original construction documents of the existing building subject to rehabilitation cannot be obtained, "as-built" plans shall be prepared by the design team.
-"As-built" plans prepared in this manner are neither "original construction drawings" nor "design drawings" as used by ASCE 41.

-1.4.4 Documents defining the construction of existing buildings may exist in a variety of types, formats, and conditions.
-The school district and/or design team of the rehabilitation project should discuss any questions or concerns about the status of the documentation that has been obtained for an existing building with the DSA Regional Office to which the EDCR and rehabilitation project will be submitted for review.
+- 1.4.1.1 For DSA-certified buildings, original construction documents bear the stamp (when applicable based on the practice of the time period) and signature of the responsible design professional and the DSA identification stamp. - 1.4.1.2 For nonconforming buildings, original construction documents bear the stamp and signature of the responsible design professional and the approval stamp of the local authority having jurisdiction (AHJ) if applicable.
+If the application of an approval stamp was not the practice of the local AHJ, equivalent evidence of plan approval or permit issuance will be accepted, such as an approval letter, etc. - 1.4.2 The term "design drawings" used in ASCE 41 shall be understood to be the same as "original construction drawings" as defined in Section 1.4.1 above.
+ASCE 41 frequently uses "design drawings" in its data collection requirements. - 1.4.3 As required by CEBC Section 319.2, when original construction documents of the existing building subject to rehabilitation cannot be obtained, "as-built" plans shall be prepared by the design team.
+"As-built" plans prepared in this manner are neither "original construction drawings" nor "design drawings" as used by ASCE 41. - 1.4.4 Original documents may exist in a variety of types, formats, and conditions.
+The school district and its design team should discuss any questions or concerns about the status of the documentation that has been obtained for an existing building with the DSA regional office with jurisdiction over the rehabilitation project.